Updated on

 ADHD often becomes noticeable in childhood, usually when a child starts going to school and continues into adulthood.
-While the symptoms of inattention, hyperactivity, and impulsivity occur in most people at certain times, for those with ADHD, symptoms are more severe, frequent, and interfere with daily responsibilities.
+While waiting one’s turn, sitting still, and paying attention are common difficulties in children, for those with ADHD, symptoms are more severe and frequent and interfere with learning and relationships.
+Symptoms must have persisted for six months and must occur both at home and school.

 Symptoms of inattention include: